griffithlab/pmbio.org/_posts/0001-03-01-Unix_Primer.md

     ubuntu@:~$ mkdir workspace/Learning_unix
     ubuntu@:~$ ls workspace
-    data  Learning_unix  lib  lost+found
+    Learning_unix lost+found

 ***

 ### 6. Changing Directories and Command Options
 We are in the home directory on the computer but we want to to work in the new `Learning_unix` directory.
-To change directories in Unix, we use the [cd](https://en.wikipedia.org/wiki/Cd_(command)) command:
+To change directories in Unix, we use the [cd](https://en.wikipedia.org/wiki/Cd_(command)) command ("cd" for "change directory"):

     cd workspace/Learning_unix
     ubuntu@:~/workspace/Learning_unix$